 - Inappropriate use of digital equipment may result in confiscation.
 This could include acts of malice, invasion of privacy; harassment, hacking; altering the settings of any Digital device or equipment without authorisation; gaming; identity theft; spoofing; gambling and fraud and also attempted access to blocked sites or applications. - Staff must report alleged misuse of Digital equipment to the Dean who will investigate and initiate disciplinary action as required. - Students will use digital equipment during class time when permitted to do so by the class teacher.
 Use will be based on 'the right tool for the right task at the right time.' - Students will not bring any Digital equipment to EOTC unless special permission has been granted.
-(See Teaching and Learning policies EOTC.) - For Years 0-10 cell phones and other personal electronic devices must be switched off and kept securely from 8.30 3.30 pm. - For Years 11-13 cell phones and other electronic devices must be switched off during class, assembly and chapel times unless authorised by a staff member.
+(See Teaching and Learning policies EOTC.) - For Years 0-13 cell phones and other personal electronic devices must be switched off and kept securely from 8.30 - 3.30 pm.
 Any devices used in these times (without permission) will be confiscated by a teacher who will inform the Dean.
 The confiscated device should be taken to and held by the School Office until the end of the school day.
 The student's name will be recorded by The School Office administrator. - The School Office administrator will inform the relevant Dean of multiple confiscations.
 The Dean will inform the parent of inappropriate use of the device on a second instance of confiscation within one year and the device will be kept for five school days.
 If this is a phone, this will require the confiscated item to be handed in to the School Office daily at 8.30am and will be available for collection at 3.30pm for the confiscation period.
 Students may be asked to leave other devices at home for this period of five days in consultation with parents. - Subsequent confiscations will incur a longer confiscation period.
 A member of the Senior Leadership team will become involved and meet with the student and be in contact with parents/guardians to discuss the behaviour and appropriate consequences.